priyatcr/GettingandCleaningData/Codebook.md

 68.AvgFFTBodyBodyAccelerationJerkMagnitudemean:Average of the mean of fast fourier transform of body acceleration Jerk magnitude

-69. AvgFFTBodyBodyAccelerationJerkMagnitudeStddev:Average of the standard deviation of fast fourier transform of body acceleration Jerk magnitude
+69.AvgFFTBodyBodyAccelerationJerkMagnitudeStddev:Average of the standard deviation of fast fourier transform of body acceleration Jerk magnitude

 70.AvgFFTBodyGyroMagmean: Average of the mean of fast fourier transform of body angular velocity magnitude